NumminorihSF/child-watcher/README.md

 An ipc call of some function on child with name.
 How child should work with it - see below.
 Callback called with (error, result).
 If no answer in 60 second - will return Error `TIMEOUT`

+## master.ipcAny(ipcParams, callback)

+An ipc call of some function on child with smallest time of answers.
+How child should work with it - see below.
+Callback called with (error, result).
+If no answer in 60 second - will return Error `TIMEOUT`

 # ChildManager

 An object, that master returns.